Women from Black, Asian and ethnic minority communities

 It may be particularly hard for you to admit to having problems with your marriage, and you may experience additional pressure from your extended family to stay with your partner.
 You may even have been forced or persuaded into marrying him in the first place.
 If your marriage fails, it may be seen as your fault, and you may be blamed for damaging the family honour; and you may be afraid that, if you leave your husband, you will be treated as an outcast within your community.

 If you have recently arrived in this country, or if your first language is not English, it may be much harder for you to understand the systems of support available or to access appropriate sources of help.
 You may be unaware of support services and not know where to go.
-You could ring the Freephone 24 Hour National Domestic Violence Helpline (run in partnership between Women’s Aid and Refuge) on 0808 2000 247 and ask for an interpreter in your first language.
-The helpline is a member of Language Line and can provide access to an interpreter and suggest organisations in your area which can help you.
+Visit our information and support page to access support through the Women’s Aid Live Chat service or the Survivors Forum.

 If you have approached an agency for help, and do not speak English fluently, they should offer you an independent interpreter; ask for this if it is not offered to you.
 If you are unhappy with the interpreter or are afraid they may breach your confidence or pressure you in any way, ask the agency to change the interpreter.
 Only use a trusted friend or relative to interpret for you if it is an emergency and no one else is immediately available.